 The rituals of the Chinese amateur photographers fascinated me.
 They shoot incessantly, often with family members looking on and directing, and with an intimacy with their environment and with each other that seems unique to the Chinese.
 Their obsession makes perfect sense.
 Very few Chinese possess family photographs from the past.
 During the Cultural Revolution, family albums were destroyed, either by the Red Guards, or by the families themselves who were wary of appearing bourgeois.
 The photographs the Chinese create now, the seemingly endless pictures of friends, family, and of moments together, may be making up for what was once lost.”

-The photographs were taken with a Leica MP and Kodak Tri-X film, which Heyert brought with her to China as film is no longer sold there, using available light.
+The photographs were taken with a Leica MP using available light, and Kodak Tri-X film that Heyert brought with her to China as film is no longer sold there.
 The final prints are 16 x 8 inches (40.64 x 20.32 cm) gelatin silver on Ilford paper in an edition of 10 each.